ComputationalGenomics/SimRA/SSimRa/README.md

-# Simulation based on Random-graph Algorithms
+# Backward Simulation based on Random-graph Algorithms
 SimRA (**Sim**ulation based on **R**andom-graphs **A**lgorithms) is a framework for simulating generic and complex evolutionary scenarios of multiple populations with subdivision and admixture.
 The algorithm generates a network structure, called Ancestral Recombination Graph (ARG), that models coalescence and genetic exchange events (recombinations) with SNP as well as STR polymorphisms.

 It has been developed in Java under the Eclipse Framework